Topics - Parental Illness

-Cancer Care, Inc. located in New York provides information and support to individuals and families coping with cancer.
-Resources include an innovative telephone support group for adolescents and a wealth of materials on helping children understand and cope with cancer in their family.
-For more information, contact the National Office at 275 7th Avenue, New York, NY 10001, phone (212) 221-3300, fax (212) 719-0263.
+Cancer Care, Inc., located in New York City, provides information and support to individuals and families coping with cancer.
+Services include online and face-to-face support groups for adolescents; educational resources about coping with cancer, specifically targeted to address the needs of children, teens and families; and individual counseling. in person or over the phone, for children, youth, and families.
+For more information, contact the National Office at 275 7th Avenue, New York, NY 10001, at (212) 712-4673.

 Children and Parents Together (CAPT) in Commack, New York provides nursery and preschool support to children of parents with mental illness, and support groups for their parents.
 CAPT takes a flexible approach to "meeting families where they're at," and a team approach to supporting parents through psychoeducation and skills training.
 Staff focus on relationship development issues.
 Children are encouraged to develop age-appropriate language, emotional expression, behavior management, and social skills.
 Art and music are key elements in the classroom environment.
 For additional information contact Mary Sidoti at Children and Parents Together, Family Service League of Suffolk County, Inc., 38 Park Avenue, Bayshore, NY 11706, phone (631) 666-2149.

 The Children's Program at the University of Virginia's Cancer Center began in the summer of 1996 when the Cancer Center offered Parent's Night Out.
 Parent's Night Out, provided free children's activities for children at the center so that adult patients could have some time for themselves.
 Since its inception, the Children's Program has expanded its services.
 Families receive a patient's resource packet that contains information about coping with cancer, services provided by the center and resources in the community for children and families.
 Families also have access to books and videos.
 For more information about the Children's Program, please call (804) 924-2477.